hyweljohnllewellyn/hywelme/_posts/2016-07-27-unlimited-storage-space-for-your-device.md

 ---
 ## The Future of the Cloud

+**Edit November 2021 **- It looks like upthere.com is no longer trading.. less upthere, more nowhere.

 I have just read about the true potential of the cloud.
 A new service has been launched where files are **only** stored in a Cloud platform from [https://upthere.com/](https://upthere.com/)

 The implication is fantastic, particularly for devices - no more running out of storage space when taking video  -  there is no local storage, everything is in the cloud, _upthere_.